Blackbox Dataset Inference for LLM: Our Methods

 \subsection{Dataset Inference}

-With the candidate tainted samples, we infer whether $\mathcal{M}$ used $\mathcal{D}$ for training.
-As clarified in \textbf{Observation II}, we aim to determine if the amount of tainted samples identifiable with $\mathcal{M}$ is closer to the situation where $\mathcal{D}$ is involved in training or to the other scenario where $\mathcal{D}$ is absent.
-Yet, we only have access to $\mathcal{M}$ in one situation, not both.
-To this end, we rely on the two sets of reference models, alternatively inspecting which set $\mathcal{M}$ is closer to.

-\textbf{Processing Tainted Samples}: For each tainted sample we identified above, we inspect whether $\mathcal{M}$ responds closer to the non-trained reference models or their trained versions.
+\textbf{Processing Tainted Samples:} For each tainted sample we identified above, we inspect whether $\mathcal{M}$ responds closer to the non-member reference models or their respective members (lines 15--24).
 The process is similar to selecting tainted samples.
-We get the responses from each pair of reference model and its trained version, annotated as $\mathcal{O}_i$ and $\mathcal{O}_i^{t}$.
+We get the responses from each pair of non-member and member reference models, annotated as $\mathcal{R}_i(x)$ and $\mathcal{R}^t_i(x)$.
 Respectively calculating their BERTScore similarity with the response of $\mathcal{M}$, we obtain their similarity scores with $\mathcal{M}$, represented as $\mathcal{S}_i$ and $\mathcal{S}_i^{t}$.
-We consider $\mathcal{M}$ responds closer to the trained reference set if:
+We consider $\mathcal{M}$ responds closer to the member reference set if:

 where $n$ represents the number of reference models.
-For simplicity, we call the sample a \textit{positive tainted sample}.
-As noted, we require $\mathcal{M}$ to act closer to every trained reference model to determine a positive tainted sample.
-This is intended to reduce randomness.
-The pre-configured parameter $\delta^s$ controls the confidence of decisions, and it defaults to the value of $\delta^t$.
-If the above condition does not hold, we consider $\mathcal{M}$ responds closer to the non-trained reference set, and we call the sample a \textit{negative tainted sample}.
+For simplicity, we call the sample a \textit{positive tainted sample} if \autoref{equation2} is satisfied.
+As noted, we require $\mathcal{M}$ to act closer to every member reference model to determine a positive tainted sample.
+Otherwise, we consider $\mathcal{M}$ responds closer to non-member reference set, and we call the sample a \textit{negative tainted sample}.
+By default, we set $\delta^s$ as same as $\delta^t$.

-To mitigate the potential randomness in a single response, we obtain multiple responses from the suspect model for the same question and calculate a $\delta^s$ for each response.
-We use the largest $\delta^s$ to make decisions.
+To mitigate the potential randomness in a single response, we obtain multiple responses from the suspect model for the same question and calculate a similarity score for each response (line 18).
+We use the largest similarity score to make decisions.
 By default, we obtains three responses for each question.

-\textbf{Inferring Model Membership}: If we observe more positive tainted samples than negative ones from $\mathcal{D}$, we consider $\mathcal{M}$ used $\mathcal{D}$ for training (i.e., a \textit{member model}).
-Otherwise, we consider it did not (a \textit{non-member model}).
+\textbf{Inferring Model Membership:} If we observe more positive tainted samples than negative ones from $\mathcal{D}$, we consider $\mathcal{M}$ used $\mathcal{D}$ in fine-tuning (i.e. \textit{member model}).
+Otherwise, we consider it did not (i.e. \textit{non-member model}) (lines 25--29).